 Step 3.When you are satisfied the stain is gone (or you've removed as much as possible) use a dry cloth to dry the area.
-I sandwich two on both sides of the cap, adding firm pressure for a few minutes; this should do the trick.
-When your cap is light coloured, it's especially important to dry it quickly without heat.
+Sandwich two on both sides of the cap, adding firm pressure for a few minutes; this should do the trick.
+If your cap is light coloured, it's especially important to dry it quickly without heat.
 This helps you avoid ring marks.

 TOP 5 TIPS FOR REMOVING STAINS

 When selecting a brush for your cap, don't get hard bristles.
-You should be able to run it over your arm without feeling it scratch.
 Stay away from nail brushes.
 Invest in a cap brush specially designed for use on caps.

 Exposing the stain to high heat may cause it to 'set' the stain inside the cap 's fibres.
 This also applies to drying.
 Don't put your cap (clean or stained) on a radiator, and definitely don't use a tumble dryer.

 After you clean your cap the best way to dry it is to use a hair dryer on a cool setting or let it air dry in a well ventilated area after spot cleaning.
 If you put it outside, make sure it can't get rained on.
 Keep wool caps out of direct sunlight when drying.
 Put your cap on a mannequin head or pad the inside with a balled-up towel.

 Don't overstuff it as this can stretch the cap.
 If you 're in a rush, you can use a hair dryer on the cool setting (RE MINDER: COOL, NEVER HOT AIR) to speed up the pro cess.

 3. Only use cleaning products made for the fabric of your cap.